 • Vaginal rings are inserted into the vagina 1 time each month.

-• Fertility awareness requires that a couple chart the time during a woman's menstrual cycle when she is most likely to become pregnant.
-The couple must avoid intercourse or use a barrier method during that time.
+• Fertility awareness requires that you keep track of changes your body goes through during your menstrual cycle.
+You must avoid vaginal sex or use a barrier method during that time.

 • Sterilization is a surgical procedure.
-It's done for men or women who decide that they don't want to have any (or more) children.
+It's done if you decide that you don't want to have any (or more) biological children.
 It's intended to be permanent.

 Health issues that might limit your choices